desttinghim/jazmin/README.md

 Jazmin is a reimplemention of [jasmin][jasmin] in zig.
 Jasmin is an assembly language for the Java Virtual Machine.

+## Status

+Jazmin is a work in progress and is missing features.
+Notably, jazmin does not yet implement the `lookupswitch`, `tableswitch`, or `ldc_w` instructions.
+None of the Jasmin XT features have been implemented yet either.

 ## Dependencies

 - `zig` nightly (last tested on `0.11.0-dev.1302+d813cef42`)